3Jlou4eJluk/1C_functions_parsing/README.md

 Here I'm parsing 1C language functions and procedures and extracting information from comments on them using ANTRL4.

 ## Usage
-compile_grammar.sh - rebuilds the Python parser module for grammar from files with .g4 extensions clear.sh - cleans up files
+compile_grammar.sh - rebuilds the Python parser module for grammar from files with .g4 extensions \n clear.sh - cleans up files

 ## Note